megoforce/darkwinds/_posts/2018-11-21-all-about-rarity.markdown

 ---

-The best that can happen to you if you open a Darkwinds random card pack is scoring rare one.
+The best that can happen to you if you open a Darkwinds pack is scoring rare card.
 For decades TCGs have been printing a limited amount of some of their models to be coveted by collectors.
 When card games went digital and the cards exist in a database, rarity can be controlled very fast and it's hard to understand how it happens.

 ## In the Blockchain age, we can do better